-The H2S concentration in the geothermal steam is site and time-specific, and can vary greatly between areas and the wells within an area as well as by the time of extraction.
-The total emissions estimate of H2S is based on direct measurements.
-The enthalpy and flow of each well are measured and the H2S concentration of the steam fraction determined at the wellhead pressure.
-The steam fraction of the fluid and its H2S concentration at the wellhead pressure and the geothermal plant inlet pressure are calculated for each well.
-Information about the period each well discharged in each year is then used to calculate the annual H2S discharge from each wells.
+The H_2S concentration in the geothermal steam is site and time-specific, and can vary greatly between areas and the wells within an area as well as by the time of extraction.
+The total emissions estimate of H_2S is based on direct measurements.
+The enthalpy and flow of each well are measured and the H_2S concentration of the steam fraction determined at the wellhead pressure.
+The steam fraction of the fluid and its H_2S concentration at the wellhead pressure and the geothermal plant inlet pressure are calculated for each well.
+Information about the period each well discharged in each year is then used to calculate the annual H_2S discharge from each well and finally the total H_2S is determined by adding up the H_2S discharge from individual wells.